INQOVI- cedazuridine and decitabine tablet, film coated

 • changes in liver function tests

-INQOVI may affect fertility in men.
+INQOVI may affect fertility in men, which may affect your ability to have children.
 Talk to your healthcare provider if this is a concern for you.

 How should I store INQOVI?